-From 2017-2020 Dr Henrietta Lidchi is seconded as the Principal Investigator on the AHRC funded project Baggage and Belonging: Military Collections and the British Empire (1750-1900) (Standard Research Grant Ref: AH/P006752/1).
+From 2017-2021 Dr Henrietta Lidchi is seconded as the Principal Investigator on the AHRC funded project Baggage and Belonging: Military Collections and the British Empire (1750-1900) (Standard Research Grant Ref: AH/P006752/1).
 This research project considers the material legacies of colonial military campaigns held in regimental and museums and places these in an interdisciplinary research framework.
 The project focuses on the practices, culture and significance of British military collecting of artefacts from Africa and India from 1750 to1900.
-Henrietta is working on this with her Co-investigator Stuart Allan in the Department of Scottish History and Archaeology.